Online Registration Tools: Summer Reader and Wandoo

 In 2010, the New York State Library began offering statewide access to Summer Reader, an online registration tool developed by Evanced Solutions, to New York's public libraries and neighborhood branches.

-Summer Reader is a web-based online summer reading registration system that allows children, teens and adults to track their reading, monitor the prizes they’ve won, write reviews, and much more.
-Summer Reader also allows library staff to easily manage summer reading programs, draw prizes, and build exciting educational programs that fit the needs of local communities.
-Summer Reader can also be used year-round for other public library reading-based programs.
+Summer Reader and Wandoo are web-based online summer reading registration tools that allow children, teens, and adults to track their reading, monitor the prizes they have won, write reviews, and much more.
+Both can be customized by libraries to allow them to manage summer reading programs, give additional prizes, add news individualized to each library, and much more.
+The children’s version of Wandoo features an interactive game that tracks books read by the player in order to progress through the game.
+Both Summer Reader and Wandoo can be used year-round for other public library reading-based programs.

-The State Library is offering Summer Reader online registration software to all public libraries in New York State as a component of the statewide program Summer Reading at New York Libraries.
-This software tool will enable libraries to further enhance summer reading programs, to increase participation and to streamline the collection and reporting of data on program participation and related activities.
+The State Library is offering the choice of either Summer Reader or Wandoo online registration software to each public library in New York State as a component of the statewide program Summer Reading at New York Libraries.
+These software tools will enable libraries to further enhance summer reading programs, increase participation, and streamline the collection and reporting of data on program participation and related activities.
 Use of the software is voluntary.
 The software comes ready to use, but libraries may further customize the software to meet local needs.

 If you do not have Summer Reader, please complete this survey*.
 You will receive an e-mail reply with all of the necessary information that you'll need to get started with Summer Reader, including web links to your library's Summer Reader site, passwords to access the administrative side of the software, and customer support information from Evanced Solutions.

-For details on how to apply your Summer Reader themes (artwork), visit Evanced's Knowledge Base.
+For details on how to apply your Summer Reader themes (banners), visit Evanced's Knowledge Base.

 We recommend public library staff and public library system staff involved with the summer reading program, as well as IT staff at public libraries and public library systems, register for Evanced Summer Reader Training Sessions as needed.

-To register for any ongoing Summer Reader Training Session, please go directly to the Evanced Training Calendar; "mouseover" over any Training Session on calendar to see a full description.
+To register for any ongoing Summer Reader Training Session, please go directly to the Evanced Training Calendar.

 New York State Summer Reader Training Webinar Sessions

-- For details on how to apply your 2013 Summer Reader themes: How To Load Summer Reader Style Sheets
+- For details on how to apply your Summer Reader themes (banners): How To Load Summer Reader Style Template

 - Summer Reading at New York Libraries Participation Certificates: